Reconciling observed and simulated stellar halo masses: The stellar halos of simulated galaxies

-In some cases (like \textsf{Robin}, \textsf{Romeo}, and \textsf{Juliet}) a relatively massive companion contributes a substantial fraction of accreted material at relatively large separation, while at the other extreme (like \textsf{m12c}) nearly all the halo material is within 20 kpc of the galactic center at the present day.
+Examining the outliers in Figure \ref{fig:mhalo-cdf}, we find that some of them would be readily apparent from images of the galaxy while others are less so.
+In cases where the accreted component is unusually extended (like \textsf{Robin}, \textsf{Romeo}, and \textsf{Juliet}) a relatively massive companion contributes a substantial fraction of accreted material at relatively large separation, while at the opposite extreme (like \textsf{m12c}) nearly all the accreted material is within 20 kpc of the galactic center at the present day.
 Tellingly, these two extremes are in different stages of a relatively major interaction whose signatures are still present in images of the galaxy (see Figure \ref{fig:face-on-images}).
-Even excluding such cases, however, one is left with the difference between \textsf{m12f} and \textsf{m12b}, neither of which show visible signs of a recent merger with a large companion but which have substantial differences in the concentration of their accreted material: only 20 percent of \textsf{m12b}'s accreted stars lie beyond 20 kpc, while 70 percent of \textsf{m12f}'s do. \textsf{m12f} did in fact have a recent merger with a galaxy of roughly the original mass of the Sagittarius dwarf, that contributes to its large and extended halo and has substantially disrupted its outer disk, but this is not immediately apparent from the mock image alone.
+Even excluding such cases, however, one is left with the difference between galaxies like \textsf{m12f} and \textsf{m12b}, neither of which show visible signs of a recent merger with a large companion but which have substantial differences in the concentration of their accreted material: only 20 percent of \textsf{m12b}'s accreted stars lie beyond 20 kpc, while 70 percent of \textsf{m12f}'s do. \textsf{m12f} did in fact have a recent merger with a galaxy of roughly the original mass of the Sagittarius dwarf, that contributes to its large and extended halo and has substantially disrupted its outer disk, but this is not immediately apparent from the mock image alone.

 The face-on projections shown in the top panel of Figure \ref{fig:face-on-images} show how this maps onto the present-day appearance of the different simulated galaxies.
 The sample considered in \mer\ tends toward spiral galaxies with extended disks (like \textsf{m12i}, \textsf{m12f}) but also includes a few with prominent bulges (like \textsf{m12b} and \textsf{Batman}).